AkshitaGupta/PostgresETL/README.md

 ## Data Modeling with Postgres
 ### Introduction
-A startup called Sparkify wants to analyze the data they've been collecting on songs and user activity on their new music streaming app.
-The analytics team is particularly interested in understanding what songs users are listening to.
+This is a demo project where we want to analyze the data on songs and user activity on some music streaming app.
+We are interested in understanding what songs users are listening to.
 Currently, there is no easy way to query this data, which resides in a directory of JSON logs on user activity on the app, as well as a directory with JSON metadata on the songs in their app.

 We want to create a Postgres database with tables designed to optimize queries on song play analysis that includes a database schema and ETL pipeline for this analysis.